How Much Does a Shingle Roof Cost? (2023)

-They cost an average of $5,000 to $18,000* for a 1,500-square-foot roof, though this price varies by material.
+Shingle roof costs typically range from $5,000 to $18,000, but most homeowners will pay $11,500 for a 1,500-square-foot roof.
 There are many roofing options available, but most homes use some type of shingle roof.
 Shingle-style roofs are easy to install, cost-effective, and can last up to 30 years.
 We’ll detail the various factors that impact shingle roof costs so you can prepare for your project.

 Compare Quotes from Roofing Specialists